larpchronicles/rules/chronicles-rulebook.md

 ## Casting Spells

 ---
 Casting a spell is an act of will and physical effort combined, gathering the energy that the caster has prepared in their memory and then throwing it out into the world.
-In LARP Chronicles, a spell’s energy is represented by a "spell packet", a small bundle of cloth, usually filled with bird seed, that is thrown at, or touched against other participants, in order to use magic.
+In LARP Chronicles, a spell's energy is represented by a "spell packet", a small bundle of cloth, usually filled with bird seed, that is thrown at, or touched against other participants, in order to use magic.

 When casting a spell, first a player must have a spell packet in a free hand.
 Then, they cast the spell by stating the incant, each spell having its own unique incant, and then either touching the packet to the intended target, or throwing it.
-If the spell packet strikes a target successfully, they are affected as per the spell’s description, unless they are capable of resisting the magic.
+If the spell packet strikes a target successfully, they are affected as per the spell's description, unless they are capable of resisting the magic.

 A "Free Hand" in this instance means that the hand holding the spell packet may not be holding any other in-game or tagged items.
 I.E., no swords, shields, potions, and such.
 A player may hold multiple spell packets in the same hand and still cast, as they are not considered in-game items.